zbmed/2023-2024-ZK_Data_Librarian_Modul_3/README.md

 ## License

-The content of the website for this project are licensed under the [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).
+The content of the website for this project are licensed under the [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 The underlying source code is licensed under the MIT license.